Wahab-Adil/AdilGoogleApp/README.md

-AdilGoogleApp  this Rapid APi Application
+AdilGoogleApp  this is Rapid APi and React-TailwindCss  App